iqquee/urlbox/README.md

 # urlbox
 The Urlbox Go library provides easy access to the Urlbox website screenshot API from your Go application.

-Just initialise the UrlboxClient and make a screenshot of a URL in seconds.
+Just initialise the UrlboxClient and make screenshots of just about any webpage in seconds.

 # Get Started
 In other to use this package, you need to first head over to https://urlbox.io to create an account to get your `Publishable Key` (api key) and `Secret Key`.